By: TSP Blog | @TSProckstars

 We’ve all been guilty of this.
 Whether it be in our jobs, hobbies or relationships, most people take themselves too seriously.
 For example, do you tend to micro-manage others?
 If so, realize that you might be standing in not only your colleague’s way, but also your own.
 Be open to new advice, differing perspectives or opposing opinions.
 As stated above, it’s important to learn new things.
 Try to think of the people you consider a “know-it-all” and steer clear of those personality traits.
 If you are too stuck in your ways, you might be missing out.

-There are millions of potential New Year resolutions to implement in 2018.
+There are millions of potential New Year resolutions to implement in the new year.
 Evaluate what things are important to you and start making a list, then pick the top five that are most realistic for you.
 If you stick to it, you will leave behind the old you and become a more happy, confident individual.
 Like they say, “New Year, New You!”.